bobheadxi/gobenchdata/README.md

 | `GITHUB_ACTOR`       | set by GitHub                 | the user to make commits as

-Note that for `GITHUB_TOKEN`, it seems that pushes to `gh-pages` made by the default `secrets.GITHUB_TOKEN` do not trigger page builds.
+Note that for `GITHUB_TOKEN`, it seems that pushes to `gh-pages` made by the default `secrets.GITHUB_TOKEN` might not trigger page builds.
 This issue can be resolved by using a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) instead.